min2ha/ukwa-site/content/target/58293/index.en.md

   "subject": null
 }

-# Telegraph, The: Child internet addicts sent to £4,500 a week addiction clinics

 News article that discusses the costs of private health care for those suffering from internet addiction and gaming addiction, with some clinics costing £4,500 a week